MagnetarRocket/steaview/README.md

 widgets use their own background & foreground colors as needed.

 Also starview requires at least a 2-button mouse.
-While it can be configured to use more then 2-buttons, the deafults assume a 2-button one.
+While it can be configured to use more then 2-buttons (for instance on systems of where a 3-button or more mouse is natual), the deafults assume a 2-button one.
 In the event that there are no 2-button mice used with the system (eg-m68k color macs)- alt/option + click emulates a 2nd button.

 ### Included apps